Now get the smallest salary (the first in the list) and take the corresponding

 4.9.5.1 Unary Expressions

-is a unary operation valid for the type of e
+is a unary operation valid for the type of e, then

 Example: